ballerina-platform/ballerina-distribution/examples/table-syntax/table_syntax.md

 Compared to maps,

-- Key is part of the value rather than being separate.
+- A key is part of the value rather than being separate.
 - The type of the key is not restricted to `string`.
 - The order of the members is preserved.